Rohit3986/Car_Rental_api_using_django_restframework/README.md

 i have cretaed two viewsets CarView and BookingRequestView in views.py which can handle requests for both owner and renter i have created custom permissions to handle owner and renter requests i have created signals logic to maintain login data of user(owner/renter)

+modificication that can be done furhter: currently i am saving pending requests and confirm/cancle requests in same table , we can seprate it and make confirm/cancle requests unchangable in order to maintain records. a dynamic folder directory to store images in more organized manner , currently i am adding all uploaded images in cars folder.